jinchenglee/CarND-Behavioral-Cloning/README.md

 - Summarize the results with a written report

-![alt text][image10]
+![alt text][image10]                ![alt text][image13]

-Above animation shows a scene from track2 that how the trained neural network determines a (somewhat) sharp right turn, the color overlay on the image shows where in the image made the model decide this.
+Above animation shows a scene from track2 that how the trained neural network determines (somewhat) sharp turns from conv layer4 (left) and conv layer1 (right), the color overlay on the image shows where in the image made the model decide this.
 Numbers show the turning angle.

 [//]: # (Image References)